At present, the Natural Therapy System is mainly self-regulated.

 *However, evidence for lifestyle, diets, stress control, mental attitude and brain plasticity is not suitable, as each treatment protocol attributes only to one patient.

-Natural Therapists, Associations and Colleges need to be united under the same umbrella guidelines.
+Natural Therapists, Associations and Colleges need to streamline their guidelines.

-Natural Therapy Scope of Practice Guidelines need to be established as part of the umbrella guidelines.
+Natural Therapy Scope of Practice Guidelines needs to that of the Government's "Code of Ethics for unregistered practitioners".

-Scope of Practice - Self-regulation needs to be adhered to, it must be assured that there are NO "obvious reasons" for complains.
+The Government's "Code of Ethics for unregistered practitioners needs to be adhered to, it must be assured that there are NO "obvious reasons" for complains.

 Biased, corrupt, or conflict of interest influences on Government Bodies and Regulation needs to be investigated.